Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * If the expansion board is already communicating with the main board, send M997 B# where # is the address of the expansion board.
 The expansion board will commence a firmware update and the DIAG LED will go out for a while.
 When the update is complete, it will flash and re-sync with the main board.
 * Alternatively, use the CAN reset procedure (see later) on the expansion board to have it request a firmware update.
 * You can check the firmware version installed on an expansion board by sending M115 B# where has is the board CAN address.
+* A main board used as an expansion board can be updated in the same way provided that the required *CANiap* file is present in the **/firmware folder** of its SD card.

 **Note**: after updating expansion board firmware, you must restart the main board or at least re-run config.g in order to create any sensors, heaters, fans etc. that you have configured on that board in config.g.

+# Using lower CAN bit rates

+To be completed.

 # Troubleshooting